adityaray539/adityaray539/README.md

 <h3>My Projects:</h3>
 <ul>
   <li>
-    <i>Personal Portfolio</i>
+    <b><i>Personal Portfolio</i></b>
   </li>
   <p>
-    In my perosnal Portfolio, I used some languages like HTML, CSS, JavaScript and Online Database, Through online database we can get the E-mail messages of the users.
+    &nbsp; &nbsp; In my perosnal Portfolio, I used some languages like HTML, CSS, JavaScript and Online Database, Through online database we can get the E-mail messages of the users.
   </p>
   <li>
     Online Voting System